Less-than-truckload shipping

-Less-than-truckload shipping or less than load (LTL) is the transportation of an amount of freight sized between individual parcels and full truckloads.
+Less-than-truckload shipping or less than load (LTL) is the transportation of freight amounts as small as one parcel and as large as a full truckload.
 Parcel carriers handle small packages and freight that can be broken down into units less than approximately 150 lb.
 Full truckload carriers move entire semi-trailers.
 Semi-trailers are typically between 26 and 53 ft and require a substantial amount of freight to make such transportation economical.
-The term LTL can refer to the freight itself, or to the carrier that transports the such freight.
+The term LTL can refer to the freight itself, or to the carrier that transports such freight.

 LTL operations vs. FTL operations

 Full truck load (FTL) carriers typically haul loads for one single shipper.
 In these cases, the shipper "rents" a trailer to transport their product where it needs to go, typically paying a "per mile rate" from the carrier.
-However, with LTL, a single trailer can carry several different shipper's shipments and since each shipment is technically "less than a truckload" they would consider that to be LTL.
+However, with LTL, a single trailer can carry several different shippers' shipments and since each shipment is technically "less than a truckload" they would consider that to be LTL.

 Due to the basic differences between these two modes, there are freight carriers who either specialize in FTL or LTL.
 While these carriers can crossover and handle freight shipments from the other mode, typically they operate under one mode.
 Oftentimes an LTL carrier can be references as a "common" carrier, one who handles common freight above what would normally ship via FedEx Ground, or UPS or U.S. LTL common carriers are also more likely to accept loose (non-palletized) cargo than the other two modes, FTL and parcel.

 Less than Truckload carriers use "hub and spoke" operations where linehauls/truck routes are the spokes, and service terminals for each carrier are the hubs (also called Distribution Centers or DC's).
 Terminals collect local freight from the various shippers they work with in an area and use the hub to consolidate the freight into regions or areas where those shipments are destined to be delivered.
 Because of the efficiency of this order of operations, most deliveries are performed in the morning and most pickups are made in the afternoon.

 Pickup and delivery drivers usually have set casual routes which they travel every day or several times a week, so the driver has an opportunity to develop a rapport with their customers.
 Once the driver has filled their trailer or completed their assigned route, they return to their terminal for unloading.
 The trailer is unloaded and the individual shipments are then weighed and inspected to verify their conformity to the description contained in the accompanying paperwork.
 All LTL freight is subject to inspection ('S.T.I.'), though not all freight is inspected.